 MOVEMENT DIRECTION & CHOREOGRAPHY: Kate worked at the Royal Shakespeare Company as the Resident Movement Practitioner (2011).
 During this time her work included specialist movement direction on THE HOMECOMING (dir.
 David Farr) & MOJO (dir.
 Justin Audibert), alongside company movement support on all productions in the Stratford season 2011.
 Kate has also worked as movement director with companies such as Paines Plough, Nabokov, Offstage Theatre & Commonwealth; and on productions in venues including Theatre Royal Stratford East, BAC, The Bush, The Oxford Playhouse, The Tristan Bates & Theatre503.
 In 2011 she was nominated for OffWestEnd Theatre Award for Best Choreographer for her work on AMPHIBIANS by Steve Waters/Offstage Theatre.

 LECTURING: Kate has worked as a Guest lecturer/Workshop leader at a number of further education institutions including Royal Central School of Speech & Drama, LAMDA, Royal Conservatoire of Scotland, Rose Bruford, & AFDA Film School (Cape Town, South Africa).
-She is currently Movement Lecturer on the Rutgers Conservatory Programme at Shakespeare’s Globe (BFA & MFA students).
+She was Movement Lecturer on the Rutgers Conservatory Programme at Shakespeare’s Globe (BFA & MFA students).
 She has worked with students from drama schools & universities across the world both as a Movement Lecturer at Shakespeare’s Globe & whilst working for the Royal Shakespeare Company, delivering specialist teaching on Movement & Classical Text in the Royal Shakespeare Theatre, at the Shakespeare Birthplace Trust, & in the Globe Theatre.